 Helaba is subject to the German Bank Recovery and Resolution Directive (AbwMechG), which we consider an Operational Resolution Regime.
 We therefore apply our Advanced LGF analysis, considering the risks faced by the different debt and deposit classes across the liability structure at failure.
 We revised this analysis to reflect changes in protection resulting from the subordination of certain senior unsecured debt obligations relative to other senior liabilities, including deposits.
+In line with the new German insolvency legislation that will effectively subordinate senior unsecured bonds and notes to deposits and senior senior debt in resolution from January 2017, we base our calculation on the assumption that deposits and senior-senior unsecured bonds are preferred to senior unsecured bonds.
 We continue to assume residual tangible common equity of 3% and losses post-failure of 8% of tangible banking assets, a 25% run-off in "junior" wholesale deposits, a 5% run-off in preferred deposits and - following the legislative changes - a 100% probability to certain deposits being preferred to senior unsecured debt, according to our EU Full Deposit Preference waterfall.

-For Helaba, our revised LGF analysis indicates an extremely low loss-given-failure for deposits and a very low loss-given-failure for senior unsecured debt.
+For Helaba, our revised LGF analysis indicates an extremely low "loss-given-failure" for deposits and a very low "loss-given-failure" for senior unsecured debt.
 Deposits and senior unsecured debt benefit from three and two notches rating uplift from the bank's baa1 adjusted BCA, respectively.
+For senior-senior unsecured debt, our LGF analysis indicates an extremely low loss-given-failure, leading to a three-notch uplift from the bank's baa1 adjusted BCA.